All the Brass Instruments I've Ever Owned

 Nirschl E-102SP

 Well, I suspect the primary reason it gets forgotten as a mellophone is because it’s not very good at being one.
 In fact, it’s so bad at being a mellophone that I think it being marketed as one was a mistake.
-The reason for this deficiency is the bell; one of the mellophone’s defining features both visually and sonically is the massive 10” or larger bell.
+The reason for this deficiency is the bell; one of the mellophone’s defining features both visually and sonically is the extra-wide 10” or larger bell flare.
 Nirschl decided to skip this feature entirely, instead giving it a relatively small 8” bell.
-In a way, this makes it somewhat of a poor man’s alto flugelhorn, or an alto bugle pitched in F.
+In a way, this makes it somewhat of a poor man’s alto flugelhorn or marching alto.

 Weirdly, the mouthpieces I found to work best with the Nirschl don’t even have the right shank: a French horn mouthpiece and an antique Conn circular mellophone mouthpiece.
 Despite not seating in the Nirschl’s mouthpiece receiver at all, they gave the best sound and intonation out of all the mouthpieces I had, and I gave its new owner the old Conn mouthpiece when I sold it.
 That mouthpiece never worked well in any of my circular mellophones!